San Diego Child Visitation Attorney

 Child Custody and Visitation in California

 Ideally, the parents will be able to agree on an appropriate visitation schedule themselves.
 If not, the court will assume that responsibility.
 If the parents can’t agree, what constitutes “reasonable visitation” is left to the court’s discretion and is meant to be decided according to what is in the child’s best interests.
 A determination of what is reasonable will usually include splitting major holidays between the two parents.
 If you and your ex- or soon-to-be-ex spouse or partner haven’t managed to reach an agreement, your child visitation lawyer in San Diego can help negotiate a fair arrangement, in order to avoid unnecessary court intervention.

 A court will take into consideration the child’s age, special needs, and maturity, along with how much travel is required and, in an older child, the child’s own preference.

-When faced with a dispute over appropriate visitation time, the Boyd Law Firm San Diego family law attorneys can be an invaluable resource to help negotiate a solution outside of court or make a strong argument to a judge.
+When faced with a dispute over appropriate visitation time, the San Diego family law attorneys from Boyd Law can be an invaluable resource to help negotiate a solution outside of court or make a strong argument to a judge.

 Older Children and Visitation